mahan-mohammadi/project/README.md

 - [x] refactor contacts into its own class `contactsdb`
 - [x] fix being able to send message to youreld
 - [x] add the unused stuff (cmake) to git ignore
-- [ ] fix the buff that messages have a space behind them

 ### 📊 Reporting System